 The designated safeguarding lead will regularly and effectively communicate with the Headteacher, all low level concerns reported to them, along with the outcome of the concern.
-This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2021.
+This is to ensure there is appropriate scrutiny and analysis of information in order to agree at what point a series of low level concerns or a pattern of behaviour would escalate and meet the threshold set out in section 15 of this policy and part 4 of Keeping Children Safe in Education 2022.
 These issues will be discussed in a fortnightly meeting between DSL and Headteacher.

 Low level concerns will not be included in references unless they relate to an issue which would normally be included in a reference.
-Paragraph 423 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) has met the threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."
+Paragraph 440 of Keeping Children Safe in Education specifies: "However, where a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference."

-17. Allegations of abuse against another student (peer on peer / child on child abuse), including issues of sexual violence and harassment
+17. Allegations of abuse against another student (child on child abuse), including issues of sexual violence and harassment

-Staff should recognise that children are capable of abusing their peers, and that not all children will find it easy to tell staff about their abuse verbally.
+Staff should recognise that children are capable of abusing other children, and that not all children will find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
+In some cases, the victim may not make a direct report, for example a friend may make a report or a member of staff may overhear a conversation.
 It is essential that all victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
 Victims will never be given the impression that they are creating a problem by reporting an incident and they will never be made to feel ashamed or their experience minimised.

-The DFE states 'The school's or college's initial response to a report from a child is incredibly important.
+The DFE states 'The initial response to a report from a child is incredibly important.
 How the school or college responds to a report can encourage or undermine the confidence of future victims of sexual violence and sexual harassment to report or come forward.'